atk14/TextmitClient/README.md

     }

-## Licence
+## 4. Licence

-Files is free software distributed [under the terms of the MIT license](http://www.opensource.org/licenses/mit-license)
+Textmit Client is free software distributed [under the terms of the MIT license](http://www.opensource.org/licenses/mit-license)